-The company Laurence Dunn Limited, trading as MiE or Marketing in Essex is ICO Registered as a UK Data Controller.
+The company Laurence Dunn Limited, trading as Laurence Dunn MCIM, MiE or Marketing in Essex is ICO Registered as a UK Data Controller.
 Licence number: ZA729536.
-So, any market research in normal circumstances relies on supplying market research clients with fully randomised data.
+So, any market research in normal circumstances relies on supplying market research to clients with fully randomised data.
 To protect the identity of participants.
 A normal size data selection would be around 100 willing participants.
 This will give you 100 face to face interview responses.
 (As filled-in forms rather than video and sound recordings).
 The importance of case studies.

 The results are collated into a main summary PowerPoint Doc.
 Full previous samples cannot be provided due to GDPR rules and past clients non-disclosure-agreements.
 Not to mention sensitive information and client confidentiality.
-We can provide you with samples but with all the sensitive information deleted.
+I can provide you with samples but with all the sensitive information deleted.
 Then Word Docs or Excel for all the individual questionnaires can be fed into one large report.
 This information can be presented as graphs if necessary.
 Plus, the raw Excel or CSV sheets for future actions to spot trends on with small groups of people.
-We can help and review or develop the questionnaire you require for the market research.
+I can help and review or develop the questionnaire you require for the market research.